JonathanMachado44/jon44.github.io/essays/E6essay.md

 10) If you could go back in time and do things differently, what would you change?

-I think that I would have started the assignment even earlier. i staarted around when E5 was due but I still don't think that was enough time.
+I think that I would have started the assignment even earlier.
+I started around when E5 was due but I still don't think that was enough time.
 Like I said before, I spent a significant portion of my time reworking assignment 2 to meet the updated requirements of assignment 3.

 11) Estimate the % of time you spent (a) thinking about how to do something, (b) writing code (but do not include testing, (c) testing and debugging